perseusrealdeal/GeoLocationKit/README.md

 # Usage

-`Step 1:` Make the app prepared for using location services
+`Step 1:` Make the app prepared for location services use cases

 > Short note on how to make the app prepared for location services placed [here](https://gist.github.com/perseusrealdeal/8cd833bb360a29e718ac0ce1f1d2d7d8).